aniketpant/aniketpant.github.com/resume/index.md

 </div>
 </div>

 Worked in Remote Sensing &amp; GIS Laboratory and spent my time learning different GIS software.
-The completion of the internship also involved a project titled "Web GIS and its Applications in Water Resource Systems".
+The completion of the internship also involved a project titled _Web GIS and its Applications in Water Resource Systems_.
 The project required me to create a web application using Open GIS.
 </div>

 <div class="sub-section" markdown="1">